-Open the C-file application.c in the uTaskerV1.4 project directory and check that the following default settings match your network settings (check what your PC uses in a DOS window with "ipconfig")
+Open the C-file application.c in the project and check that the following default settings match your network settings (check what your PC uses in a DOS window with "ipconfig")

 Just make sure that the network mask matches, that the device's IP address is within the local network and that the IP address defined doesn't collide with another one on the local network.
 After making any modifications, simply compile the changes and we will be in business.

-6. So now I can say EXECUTE (use F5 as short cut).
+5. So now I can say EXECUTE (use F5 as short cut).

 You will see the simulated device working away on your PC screen.
-If the define SUPPORT_GLCD hasn't been removed in config.h there will also be a simulated graphic LCD displaying some images.
-This should be removed later for testing on the target if there is no graphical LCD actually connected.
 There will also be one port output toggling away.
 Let's take a quick look at it.
-This is in fact the watchdog routine which is called every 200ms which is also toggling the output so that we can see that all is well (TC[0]).
+This is in fact the watchdog routine which is called every 200ms which is also toggling the output so that we can see that all is well (PTC[0]).